-We found that staying on the ridge crest was easier than using the scree ramps located to the climber’s right.
+We found that staying on the ridge crest was easier than using the scree ramps located to climber’s right.
 While this required a small amount of scrambling, it also made the ascent more interesting.
-However, on our descent we would bypass these sections using the aforementioned scree.
+However, on descent we would bypass these sections using the aforementioned scree.

 Gazing down the ridge from the false summit.
 It didn’t take us too long to reach this location from the road.